Please follow the instructions on this page if you are under the age of 16 and you are able to submit your most recent passport with your application.

 - A progression of photos that confirms the identity of the applying child.

 - Fees: The application fee is U.S. $115.00.
 Accepted payment methods are credit card and cash (U.S. dollars or the equivalent in Ukrainian hryvnyas).
+Please note: we are not authorized to accept personal checks or money orders.

 In addition to the requirements listed above, you will be required to submit the following: